martin-kufner/quote-sql/README.md

 Best Martin

 ## Caveats & Notes
+- Currently its just built for Ruby 3, if you need Ruby 2, please contribute
 - QuoteSql is used in production, but is still bleeding edge - and there is not a fully sync between doc and code.
 - Just for my examples and in the docs, I'm using for Yajl for JSON parsing, and changed in my environments the standard parse output to *symbolized keys*.
+- I've built this library as an addition to ActiveRecord and Arel, however you can use it with any sql database and plain Ruby.
+- It is currently built for PostgreSQL, if you want other DBs, please contribute your code!

 ## Examples
 ### Simple quoting